-According to the Cambridge Dictionary, the term ‘Greenwash’ is defined as “an attempt to make people believe that your company is doing more to protect the environment than it really is”.
+Cambridge Dictionary defines the term ‘Greenwash’ as “an attempt to make people believe that your company is doing more to protect the environment than it really is”.

-In some cases, companies are in danger of greenwashing due to increased pressures to commit to more sustainable business practises.
+There is a growing increase of pressure on businesses to commit to more sustainable business practises.
 Research by Toluna, a consumer intelligence platform, found that one in five shoppers rate sustainability to define their choice of retailers, brands and products.

-Companies are also under pressure to reduce their carbon emissions and various phrases have been adopted to communicate commitments and goals such as carbon neutral or net zero carbon.
+Companies are also under pressure to reduce their carbon emissions.
+Various phrases have been adopted to communicate commitments and goals such as “carbon neutral” or “net zero carbon”.

 So how can you shout about your sustainability credentials without unintentionally greenwashing?